ESOPHAGEAL CANCER

 Q. What is esophageal cancer?

-Esophageal cancer is a disease in which cancerous cells grow in the esophagus, the muscular tube that transports nutrients and fluids from the oral cavity to the gastrointestinal tract.
+A: Esophageal cancer is a disease in which cancerous cells grow in the esophagus, the muscular tube that transports nutrients and fluids from the oral cavity to the gastrointestinal tract.

 Q. What causes esophageal cancer?